monircse061/ChatGPT-Code-Completion-Work/README.md

 The first project at Chonnam National University in the Software Languages and Systems Lab

 read_datafile_sb_C11.py
+1. Install all necessary libraries or packages: openai, evaluate, os, difflib.

-1. Set the OPENAI_API_KEY environment variable in the environment.
+2. Set the OPENAI_API_KEY environment variable in the environment.
 You can do this in the editor terminal or command prompt before running my script:

    export OPENAI_API_KEY="your-api-key-here"